Haysto Logo

 You can take out a second charge mortgage on any property you own, so if you have a Buy to Let then you could use your rented property against your loan.

 But just like any mortgage, if you don’t keep up with the payments then you run the risk of losing your home.
-Your initial mortgage always takes precedence over a second charge one in these scenarios.
+Your initial mortgage always takes precedence over a second charge in these scenarios.

 You might find it tricky to get two full mortgages on one home - say if you and another person wanted separate mortgages on the same home.
 A lender will always want the initial mortgage rather than the second charge, for the reasons above.